Sclerotherapy: Foam sclerotherapy

+Modified microfoam sclerotherapy

+Modified microfoam sclerotherapy (MMFST) is a variant of foam sclerotherapy developed by Prof. Dr. N. Radhakrishnan for treating chronic venous deficiency (CVD) and varicose veins.
+Unlike conventional liquid-based sclerotherapy, MMFST uses microfoam — a sclerosant (polidocanol) mixed with air to produce fine bubbles—which increases surface area contact with vein walls, improves efficacy, and allows treatment with a lower total dose of the agent.

+In MMFST, the microfoam spreads circumferentially and retrogradely within the vein under controlled pressure, ensuring optimal endothelial contact.
+The foam's stability is enhanced by binding with plasma proteins such as albumin, prolonging its sclerosant activity ResearchGateJVS Venous.
+Crucially, this technique allows the treatment of very small venous networks, including venules that are usually unreachable by traditional approaches.

 Bleomycin electrosclerotherapy

 Bleomycin electrosclerotherapy consists of locally delivering the sclerosant bleomycin and applying short high voltage electrical pulses to the area to be treated, resulting in a local and temporary increased permeability of the cell membranes, increasing the intracellular concentration of bleomycin by a factor of up to several thousand.
 Preclinical studies also indicated that electroporation in combination with bleomycin impaired the barrier function of the endothelium by interacting with the organization of the cytoskeleton and the integrity of the junctions.
 This can lead to extravasation, interstitial edema and a desired collapse of the vascular structures.